stl-tech/stltech.org/content/member-handbook.md

 aggregate job postings must also disclose that the poster is an external recruiter, as well as the type(s) of roles that are avilable (contract, direct hire, contract to hire).
-Additionally, for anyone posting aggregate listings, we ask that the job post be available via the STL Tech Slack to answer any questions.
-Any postings aggregate postings that are answered with a requirement to call and discuss opportunities will be removed, and repeat offenders will be banned.
+Additionally, for anyone posting aggregate listings, we ask that the job poster be available via the STL Tech Slack to answer any questions.
+Anyone creating  aggregate postings then responding to questions with a request for a phonecall / email will be banned.

 ## The Moderation Team